 Since CHC believes in “Healthcare for All”, economical solutions with specialist consultations and state-of-the-art facilities including accommodation are offered to all.

-- Services include general medical camps, speciality camps (for cardiac diseases, or tailor-made programs for a particular community), school health camps, health awareness camps, National Health Programmes.
+- Services include general medical camps, speciality camps (for cardiac diseases, or tailor-made programs for a particular community), school health camps, health awareness camps, and National Health Programmes.

 - As a part of the Government’s Integrated Child Development Scheme (ICDS), CHC conducts regular check-ups for adolescent girls in rural areas by checking their Haemoglobin and offering Counselling and Nutritional Supplements.

-- CHC regularly conducts School Health Check-ups where screening for Eye Problems, Dental Hygiene and a Paediatric check are done.
+- CHC regularly conducts School Health Check-ups where screening for Eye Problems, Dental Hygiene and a Paediatric check is done.
 Correction of refractory error, and dental extractions and fillings are done free of cost for the children.